lisp-mirror/tinmop/README.txt

 1 Introduction
 ══════════════

-  Tinmop is an opinionated client for Mastodon (or Pleroma using the mastodon API).
+  Tinmop is an opinionated client for Pleroma (using the mastodon API).
 It offer a distraction free terminal interface.

   The name is a recursive acronym: "Tinmop Is Not Mutt or Pine".
 The older of us can remember that, in turn, Pine is sometimes considered